 Having first joined buddhify since Rohan didn’t have any budget for vocal recording, Lucy is now the most popular voice in the app.
 With a background in social impact and mental health-related technology projects, Lucy leads on research & operations, and is currently training to become a health psychologist.

 With a background in arts production, Emmie manages the creation of all the audio and video content.
-She is currently training to be a counsellor alongside her mindfulness work and leads on buddhify’s sister project Kara, a mindfulness self-care tool for people affected by cancer.
+She works as a person-centred therapist alongside her mindfulness work and leads on buddhify’s sister project Kara, a mindfulness self-care tool for people affected by cancer.

 Partel joined the team in January 2017 after graduating in psychology from the University of Glasgow.
 Having lived all around the world, he has a eye for universal good design and detail, and his talent has improved every screen within the app.
 Partel also leads on the buddhify Alexa Skill and buddhify’s sister project codenamed Future Mindfulness.